moorebid/portfolioSite/README.md

 Set up the basic structure of the site.
 Going to use html5, sass or scss, css, jquery, ajax, php, and mySQL.
 Would prefer PostgreSQL but it's not offered through my hosting plan :(

+Added the header, tried to make it resemble a function.
+Onward.